mitulchy07/mitulchy07/README.md

 I have worked on many of my projects.
 Every project is different and works Front-End, Backend and design done by me.
 I love productive work and try to concentrate as long as I work.
 <br />
 <br />
-I am freedom loving person.
 I enjoy work.
 The only difference between me and those who upgrade the world is skill.
 I will work to improve myself.
 I dream of giving something new to the world one day.
 <br />
 <br />
 📧 hasanchowdhuri97@gmail.com <br />
-⌨️ 𝘛𝘦𝘹𝘵 | 𝘞𝘩𝘢𝘵𝘴𝘈𝘱𝘱: +4901788026998 <br />
+⌨️ 𝘛𝘦𝘹𝘵 | 𝘞𝘩𝘢𝘵𝘴𝘈𝘱𝘱: 0033745709860 <br />
 📞 𝑪𝒂𝒍𝒍 | Phone: 0033745709860 <br />
 <a href="https://www.hasanchowdhuri.com">Developer Portfolio</a>
 <br />